-UNUM Life Insurance Company of America
+The Lincoln National Life Insurance Company

 Medical Leave: ONU provides paid sick leave to our full-time employees based on your classification.
 Please review the leave information in your appropriate handbook for details.
 If you will be off for more than three consecutive days, you should notify the Office of Human Resources as this may require us to offer FMLA and may need a doctor's note upon return.

 FMLA – Family Medical Leave Act: LINK: ONU FMLA Policy

 The purpose of this policy is to promote a healthier balance between work and family and to allow employees time to participate in child rearing and attend to serious illnesses affecting their immediate family and themselves, in compliance with the federal Family and Medical Leave Act of 1993 (“FMLA”) and any applicable state laws.

 Eligible employees are entitled to take up to 12 weeks of unpaid, job-protected leave per rolling 12-month period for one or more of the following reasons:

 - The birth of the employee’s child or the placement of a child with the employee for adoption or foster care, provided such leave is concluded within 12 months after birth or placement.

 - A serious health condition of the employee that renders the employee unable to perform the essential functions of his or her job.

 - The employee is needed to care for the employee’s spouse, child or parent who has a serious health condition.

 - Military Exigency Leave, which is any “qualifying exigency” arising out of the fact that the spouse, son, daughter or parent of the employee is a military member on covered active duty, or has been notified of an impending call to covered active duty status, in a foreign country, in support of a contingency operation.